memgraph/memgraph/docs/user_technical/open-cypher.md

  `all`        | Check if all elements of a list satisfy a predicate.<br/>The syntax is: `all(variable IN list WHERE predicate)`.
  `assert`     | Raises an exception reported to the client if the given argument is not `true`.
  `counter`    | Generates integers that are guaranteed to be unique on the database level, for the given counter name.
+ `counterSet` | Sets the counter with the given name to the given value.

 #### String Operators